Dr. Joana Cook – Senior Research Fellow

 Joana is also a Research Affiliate with the Canadian Network for Research on Terrorism, Security and Society (TSAS); and a Teaching Fellow in the department where she leads the MA Homegrown Radicalisation course.
 She has previously worked with Public Safety Canada’s Research Affiliate Program (Kanishka); as Editor-in-Chief of Strife based out of the Department; and as a journalist in Canada and southern Africa.

 She has presented her research to senior government and security audiences in a number of countries, and at institutions such as Cambridge, Oxford, the London School of Economics, and IISS (amongst others).
 She has also been featured in media such as Time, the Telegraph, the Huffington Post, the Washington Post and on BBC World News, Sky News, BBC Radio, the National Post and CBC.

 She holds a BA in Political Science from the University of Regina, and a MA in Conflict, Security and Development from King’s College London.
 In 2016 she was a recipient of the Canadian Centennial Scholarship Fund (CCSF).

 Selection of major publications and presentations:

 - Cook, Joana.
 “Women in terrorism and counter terrorism.”
 Single-authored monograph.
-Hurst Publishers.
-Expected 2018.
+Hurst Publishers-Oxford University Press, Expected 2018

 - Cook, Joana.
 “Avoiding the Prevent Pitfalls.”
 Georgetown Institute for Women Peace and Security (GIWPS), Georgetown University.
 Occasional paper series.
-Forthcoming 2017.
+December 2017.